apockill/pi_at_home/README.md

   - [x] Create isaac -> lerobot conversion scripts
 - [ ] Validate synthetic data improves performance
   - [ ] **In Progress**: Collect a synthetic data dataset for cube->basket task
+    - [ ] **In Progress**: Create STL Assets for cube and basket
+  - [ ] Validate "Replay episode" works as expected with episodes collected in Isaac Sim
+  - [ ] Create a RobotProtocol that emulates latency and speed of my real robot
   - [x] Collect a small real dataset for cube->basket task
   - [ ] Train a model on synthetic data, fine-tune on real data
   - [x] Train a model on real data]